ndrewtl/airspace-jekyll/_posts/2018-05-04-ordination.md

 __In this tutorial, we will learn to use ordination to explore patterns in multivariate ecological datasets.
 We will mainly use the `vegan` package to introduce you to three (unconstrained) ordination techniques: Principal Component Analysis (PCA), Principal Coordinate Analysis (PCoA) and Non-metric Multidimensional Scaling (NMDS).__

-To get all you need for this session, go to the repository for this <a href="https://github.com/ourcodingclub/XXXX" target="_blank">tutorial</a>, click on `Clone/Download`, select `Download ZIP` and then unzip the files to a folder on your computer.
-Finally, set the folder as your working directory by running the code `setwd(choose.dir())`, or by clicking `Session/Set Working Directory/Choose Directory` from the `RStudio` menu.

-If you are registered on GitHub, you can also clone the repository to your computer and start a version-controlled project in RStudio.
-For more details on how to start a version-controlled project, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">Intro to Github for version control tutorial</a>.

-Make a new script file using `File/ New File/ R Script` and we are all set to explore the world of ordination.
+__Make a new script file using `File/ New File/ R Script` and we are all set to explore the world of ordination.
+We will use data that are integrated within the packages we are using, so there is no need to download additional files.__

 ```r
 # Set the working directory (if you didn`t do this already)